 Are you doomed if you don’t quit what’s bad for your spiritual growth?

 The idea that God will punish us or banish us from heaven because we are not perfect, is outdated.
 I want to challenge that idea with a simple example.

 Let’s say that you call an old-time friend, and they start yelling and hurling curses at you.
-You are startled, and feel hurt for their actions.
+You are startled and feel hurt by their actions.
 After a few days, your friend’s family member reaches out to you, to let you know that your friend is undergoing an episode of bipolarity.
 And that they’re not really their true self right now.

 From being hurt and feeling misunderstood, you would rapidly move into an AHA moment and a state of understanding.
 It would make sense.